 Great for active developers and designers with multiple projects.

 9. Performance orientated

-Drupal is specially designed for impressive performance stats, even through heavy traffic (a special throttle feature helps maintain high performance when a site is busy) and outperforms rivals such as Joomla on this front.
+Drupal is specially designed for impressive performance stats, even through heavy traffic (a special throttle feature helps maintain high performance when a site is busy) and outperforms rivals on this front.
 If you’re planning a high-profile project then Drupal represents the most serious kit for handling the job.